israakhalil/Python-and-Scrapy/README.md

 https://directory.ntschools.net/#/schools

 What is Web Scraping?
-In a nutshell: Web Scraping = Getting Data from Websites with Code
+Web Scraping = Getting Data from Websites with Code

 What is Scrapy?
 Scrapy is a Python library to make web scraping very powerful, fast and efficient.